IST263/fall2019m004/docs/projects/individual.md

-# Individual Project - Due Week 10
+# Individual Project - Due before Midnight 11/14/2018

 This assignment is intended to demonstrate your level of mastery of the course material.
 You will have a total of 10 weeks to complete the project with deliverables that are due almost every week.
 Refer to the [Meeting Milestones](#meeting-milestones) section for details.

 ### What is the individual project? ###

-Your goal is to design and develop a website for a topic of interest to you.
+Your goal is to design and develop a website on a topic that interests you.
 The website needs to have a minimum of 6 pages with atleast 3 different layouts.
 An ideal topic will have the following qualities

 - Content on the topic is readily available
 - Easy to find images, video and other multimedia resources